|Mom, with Chris and Jerry.|

 I was busy in the kitchen, cooking, cleaning.

 One of the myriad duties that accompany the care and feeding of six kids and one husband.

-I set a pot in the sink and turned.
+I set a pot in the sink and opened a cupboard door.

-"What the . . . who put these dirty socks on my cupboard?!"
+"What the . . . who put these dirty socks in my cupboard?!"